ad22/fastarchive/README.md

 # fastarchive: tar+gzip over ssh in golang
 This utility provides a go implementation of tar over SSH.
-It uses the io.Writer and io.Reader interfaces that are chained together much like *nix pipes, resulting in no intermediate buffering or save. <br>
+It uses the io.Writer and io.Reader interfaces that are chained together much like *nix pipes, resulting in no intermediate buffering. <br>

 The use case for this was to support file transfer in a large CI/CD deployment, where 1000's of files were required to be compressed, as well as transferred individually to an archive server, on multiple jobs.
+There was also a requirement for cross platform (Linux/Windows) utilities, and TAR+SSH+pipes (MinGW32) has problems running correctly on Windows.

 #### Description<br>
 This tool generates a stream of tar+gz over an SSH pipe, as well as writes to a compressed zip and/or tar archive (if selected), in a single pass of the given directory.
-It then transfer the zip and tar over the same SSH connection<br>
+It transfers the zip and tar over the same SSH connection<br>

 #### Example<br>